hgwood/advent-of-code-sql/README.md

-# Advent of Code 2022
+# Advent of Code SQL

-My solutions to the Advent of Code 2022, written in SQL.
+My solutions to Advent of Code, written in SQL.

 ## How to run